guildai/guild.ai/pages/docs/tutorials/index.md

 - Ensure that you have Virtualenv installed --- see [Virtualenv Installation ->](https://virtualenv.pypa.io/en/stable/installation/)

-- Create a virtual environment by running ``virtualenv DIR``
+- Create a virtual environment: ``virtualenv DIR``

-- Active the environment by running ``source DIR/bin/activate``
+- Active the environment: ``source DIR/bin/activate``

-- Install Guild AI by running ``pip install guildai``
+- Install Guild AI: ``pip install guildai``

-- Install TensorFlow by running ``pip install tensorflow`` or ``pip install tensorflow-gpu``
+- Install TensorFlow: ``pip install tensorflow`` or ``pip install tensorflow-gpu``

-- Verify your setup by running ``guild check``
+- Verify your setup: ``guild check``

-Once you've activated your environment, all Guild operations will apply to that environment, including package installation and model runs.
+Once you've activated your environment, Guild operations will apply to that environment, including package installation and model runs.

 Below are scripts that you can copy-and-paste to setup your environments.